BenCaiello/PalmettoBUG/docs/source/WelcometoPalmettoBUG.rst

 open-able by PowerPoint or other slideshow software) which can serve an alternate documentation for the PalmettoBUG GUI.
 These can be particularly powerful because of their animations that lay out how to use the various buttons of the GUI in **excruciating** detail.
-These slideshows were created & edited in PowerPoint.

 Also on the GitHub (in an /environments folder) will be a few text documents listing all the dependencies installed in test environments I used for PalmettoBUG / isoSegDenoise.
 If you are